skylight-hq/skylight.digital/pages/career_pathways/consultant.md

 ##### Collaboration

 You're experienced at reducing silos and creating collaborative structures in an organization.
 You ensure psychological safety on the teams you lead.
-You know how to gather input from your team and can be decisive based on the information you receive.
+You gather input from your team and are decisive based on the information you receive.

 ##### Stakeholder and client engagement

 You're a trusted advisor to client leadership.
-You're able to help the client prioritize competing needs and can build consensus around shared goals.
+You help the client prioritize competing needs and build consensus around shared goals.
 You serve as a coach to others to help build their client engagement skills.
 You're positive, kind, and service oriented.

 ##### Communication

-You're able to drive consensus or group decision-making.
-You can craft new workshops and activities to help gain alignment.
+You drive consensus or group decision-making.
+You craft new workshops and activities to help gain alignment.
 You expertly navigate complicated group dynamics and resolve conflict.
 You help others improve their communication skills.
-You know when to adjust your communication style to meet the needs of the client.
+You adjust your communication style to meet the needs of the client.
 You amplify diverse voices in the room.

 ##### Diversity, equity, and inclusion